Managing attributes

 By default, in order to achieve some consistency across attributes, attribute models can only be created/managed by administrators.
 Once set up by the administrator, every user with clause editing rights can assign attributes to clauses.

-Optionally, you can also allow other users to edit attribute models, by editing a specific user's right and activating the "Edit attribute models" right:
+Optionally, you can also allow other users to edit attribute models, by and activating the "Edit attribute models" right:

 It's usually a good idea to assign this right to curators.